Approximations of Geometrically Ergodic Reversible Markov Chains: Proof of and

 Each of the above papers demonstrate bounds on various measures of error from using approximate finite-time sampling distributions and approximate ergodic distributions to calculate expectations of functions.
 On the other hand, the assumptions underlying the results vary dramatically.
 The results for uniformly ergodic chains are based on simpler and more intuitive assumptions than those for geometrically ergodic chains.
 Our work extends these results to geometrically ergodic chains and perturbations while preserving essentially the same level of simplicity in the assumptions.
+In particular we avoid the need to identify a Lyapunov drift condition, and our assumptions are expressed directly in terms of transition kernels, rather than a relationship between drift conditions which they satisfy.